SFX-WoW/Masque_Caith/README.md

 ## [Localization][Top]

-To help translate this add-on, use the [localization system] on CurseForge.
+To help translate this add-on, use the [localization system].
 Alternatively, you can use the [issue tracker].

 ## [Links][Top]